Crystal-SDS/spark-java-job-analyzer/README.md

     .reduceByKey((a, b) -> a + b);
 counts.saveAsTextFile("hdfs://...");
 ```
-If we execute this job as usual in a compute cluster, Spark will first require to *ingest the whole dataset from Swift* to split lines into words, clean odd characters, create word/count pairs and then execute a final sum of word occurrences grouping workds by key.
+If we execute this job as usual in a compute cluster, Spark will first require to *ingest the whole dataset from Swift* to split lines into words, clean odd characters, create word/count pairs and then execute a final sum of word occurrences grouping words by key.

 ### The Compute Side: Code Analyzer